liyu001989/dingo-api-wiki-zh/Authentication.md

 #### OAuth 2.0

 This package makes use of a 3rd party package to integrate OAuth 2.0.
-You can either install [`league/oauth2-server`](https://github.com/thephpleague/oauth2-server) and configure the server yourself or use the bridge package, [`lucadegasperi/oauth2-server-laravel`](https://github.com/lucadegasperi/oauth2-server-laravel).
+You can either install [`league/oauth2-server`](https://github.com/thephpleague/oauth2-server) and configure the server yourself or install and configure the bridge package, [`lucadegasperi/oauth2-server-laravel`](https://github.com/lucadegasperi/oauth2-server-laravel).

 > For simplicity this guide will assume you are using the bridge package.